markmoxon/elite-source-code-nes/README.md

 You can build the fully functioning game from this source.
 [Two variants](#building-different-variants-of-nes-elite) are currently supported: the Imagineer PAL variant and the NTSC variant from Ian Bell's personal website.

-It is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
+This repository is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.

-* If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://elite.bbcelite.com) is a better place to start than this repository.
+* If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://elite.bbcelite.com) a better place to start than this repository.

 * If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources) is what you're looking for.
 It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
 You might also like to read the section on [browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.